What to know about South Korea's presidential election

 VIRUS FEARS

-Wednesday’s vote will take place as coronavirus infections surge.
-Virus patients and others placed in quarantine are allowed to cast ballots when regular voting closes at 6 p.m.
+The election is taking place as coronavirus infections surge.
+Virus patients and others in quarantine are allowed to cast ballots when regular voting closes at 6 p.m.
 They are asked to vote at designated polling booths, while election workers will be equipped with gloves, masks, face screens and protective suits.

 Arranging a voting process for virus carriers was crucial, with health authorities rapidly expanding at-home treatments to save hospital resources.
 As of Monday, more than 1.15 million people with mild or moderate symptoms were being asked to isolate at home.